Here are the most common questions we are asked about the village and the surrounding area:

 The Naramata Community Bus is operated by Berry & Smith Trucking, which also operates the Penticton Transit System.
 The bus runs between Naramata and Penticton three times a day, with a fourth daily trip in the summer, six days per week.

-There is no time savings using the east side road between Kelowna and Naramata, in fact Google times the trip as longer than going via Penticton.
+For motorists, we should point out that there is no time savings to be had driving up to Chute Lake and using the east side roads between Kelowna and Naramata, in fact Google times the trip as considerably longer than going via Penticton and the rough roads can be very hard on a vehicle.

 What is the Kettle Valley Railway?